New York confirms first coronavirus death as cases in state surpass 500

 Cuomo said the victim was an 82-year-old woman with emphysema.

-She died Friday at a New York City hospital after being admitted on March 3.
+She died Friday at Wyckoff Medical Center in Brooklyn where she had been a patient since March 3.

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE